 1. Use your brand name instead of your industry or profession

 While carpetcleaningshopville.com.au might sound like the best way to attract customers in Shopville, it could also do you a disservice.
-Names like this can get you mixed up and confused with other businesses like yours, and your customers may accidentally end up on a different website using the same keywords when they look you up online.
+Names like this can get you mixed up and confused with other businesses like yours, and your customers may accidentally end up on a different website using the exact keywords when they look you up online.

 Using your company or brand name is memorable and sets you apart from your area or professional competitors.
-A visitor is more likely to remember a unique name such as blinkcoffee.com.au than something like shopvillecoffeeshop.com.au (which could get confused with your competition across town called shopvillecoffee.com.au).
+A visitor is more likely to remember a unique name such as blinkcoffee.com.au than something like shopvillecoffeeshop.com.au (which could get confused with your competition across town shopvillecoffee.com.au).